facebookresearch/ResponsibleNLP/robbie/README.md

 ```

 ## Bias Score
-To bootsrapped the evaluation results for fairness analysis:
+To bootstrap the evaluation results for fairness analysis:
 ```
 # For regard or holisticbiasr benchmarks
 robbie/fairness_analysis/bootsrap_regard_pct.py \